bookofproofs/bookofproofs.github.io/_sources/history/11th-century/11th-century.md

   * makes observations from Ghazna which allowed an accurate determination of its latitude.

 ### 1040
-* [Hermann][bookofproofs$Hermann_of_Reichenau] writes "Epistola de quantitate mensis lunaris", adressing the problem of the lengths of the lunar month.
+* [Hermann of Reichenau][bookofproofs$Hermann_of_Reichenau] writes "Epistola de quantitate mensis lunaris", adressing the problem of the lengths of the lunar month.

 ### 1072
 * [Kua][bookofproofs$Shen_Kua] becomes Director of the Astronomy Bureau.